Laurie Hamon: Uncovering Pollination Secrets of the Venus Flytrap

 I’m interested in the importance of pollinators to the reproduction of the Venus flytrap.
 The flytrap, which is only natively found in North Carolina and a little bit of South Carolina, is rare in the wild and threatened by fire suppression, land-use change and poaching.

 Until recently, we didn’t really know much about who pollinates it and whether that’s important for longevity and conservation.
-We were looking to see if seed-set was limited by pollen receipt to the flower, look at which pollinators are most efficient, compare the importance of insects as food versus insects as pollinators, and determine the overall importance of insects to flytrap reproduction.
+We were looking to see if seed-set was limited by pollen receipt to the flower, see which pollinators are most efficient, compare the importance of insects as food versus insects as pollinators, and determine the overall importance of insects to flytrap reproduction.

 We’ve learned the flytrap is pollen-limited, which means the number of seeds it produces is reduced when the amount of pollen it receives is reduced.
 This is potentially troubling and could have conservation implications.
 And while my research hasn’t looked specifically at climate change, one potentially interesting chapter of my thesis looks at the numbers of flytraps.

 I worked part-time for the Natural Heritage Program, which is a state agency that tracks rare species.
-The Venus flytrap is a candidate for listing under the Endangered Species Act, so the Fish and Wildlife Service commissioned a status survey to determine how many Venus Flytraps there are, and where they are.
+The Venus flytrap is a candidate for listing under the Endangered Species Act, so the Fish and Wildlife Service commissioned a status survey to determine how many Venus Flytraps there are and where they are.

 In total, there are about 800,000 Venus Flytraps natively in North and South Carolina, and most of them are on protected lands.
 But what may be most pressing is that the bulk represents just a few populations.